-Thesis Writing & Filing
+Thesis Writing and Filing

 The following guidelines are only for master’s students.
 If you are pursuing a doctoral degree, please see the Dissertation Filing Guide.